PrioritySoftware/PrioritySoftware.github.io/_sdk/Execute-FormLoads.md

     '-L' tells the load program to use a linked file, and *link_filename* is the file that will be used to link the load table.
+-   '-i', *'data_file'* - Use this option when you want the **INTERFACE** program to load data from a specified source file (plain text, XML, or JSON).
+If this option is not specified, the program will look for the source file in the SYSTEM/LOAD folder.
 -   '-stackerr', *'stackerr_file'* -- Use this option if you want to have **INTERFACE** program error messages sent to a linked file of the **STACK_ERR** table. '-stackerr' tells the program to use a